phetsims/phet-info/doc/interactive-highlights-quickstart-guide.md

 ## package.json

-By default, Interactive Highlights are enabled when the sim supports Interactive Description.
+By default, Interactive Highlights are enabled when the sim supports Interactive Description (or alternative input).
 To enable both Interactive Description and Interactive Highlights, have the following in the sim's package.json

 ```json
 {